Civil

 The 1958 National Aeronautics and Space Act created the National Aeronautics and Space Administration (NASA) to conduct a civil space program, while assigning military space activities to the Department of Defense.

-- The Department of Commerce, which operates the country’s civil weather satellites and oversees commercial remote sensing satellite companies through the National Oceanic and Atmospheric Administration (NOAA) and was assigned expanded commercial space responsibilities under the Trump Administration;
+- The Department of Commerce, which operates the country’s civil weather satellites and oversees commercial remote sensing satellite companies through the National Oceanic and Atmospheric Administration (NOAA) and was assigned expanded commercial space responsibilities under the Trump Administration including serving as the interface with non-military satellite operators for Space Situational Awareness (SSA) data;

-- The Department of Transportation, which facilitates and regulates commercial space launch activities through the Office of Commercial Space Transportation in the Federal Aviation Administration; and
+- The Department of Transportation, which facilitates and regulates commercial space launch and reentry activities through the Office of Commercial Space Transportation in the Federal Aviation Administration;

-- The Department of the Interior, which operates the Landsat land remote sensing satellites through the U.S. Geological Survey.
+- The Department of the Interior, which operates the Landsat land remote sensing satellites through the U.S. Geological Survey; and

 NASA